Dealing with the heat in the workplace can be exhausting

 - Allow sufficient comfort breaks to enable you to get cold drinks or cool down, and now that we're all wearing face masks get some fresh air too

-- Provide fans, e.g. desk, pedestal, or ceiling-mounted fans
+- Provide fans e.g. desk, pedestal, or ceiling-mounted fans

 - Ensure that windows can be opened and shade employees from direct sunlight with blinds

-- Relax the dress codes
+- Relax the dress code

 - Provide cold drinking water